enku/gentoo-build-publisher/README.md

 In the above example, the `* P` output for build `437` signifies that this build is currently published (`P`) and there were packages built (`*`).
 The `N` for build `412` indicates a user note.
-The user note and packages built can be shown with the `gbp show` command.  `gbp diff` shows the differences between two builds (packages added/changed/removed).
+The user note and packages built can be shown with the `gbp status` command.  `gbp diff` shows the differences between two builds (packages added/changed/removed).
 Builds are purged based on how old they are, but you can mark builds to keep.
 The `K` next to a build means that it has been marked for keeping.
 To mark a build for keeping on the